 Understanding Herbal Preparations: Salve

 Warmer days and more time outside have arrived.
 This is a welcome change for most of us.
-It also means bug bites, sunburn, stings, cuts, etc. As we work together through our understanding of various herbal preparations, a salve is perfect for this time of year.
+It also means bug bites, sunburn, stings, cuts, etc. As we work together to understand various herbal preparations, an herbal salve is perfect for this time of year.

 This unique herbal preparation is only found in one of our products- Soothing Salve.
 Salves are more closely related to a poultice than any other preparation we’ve studied so far.
 Both are topical and first aid treatments.
-Herbalists often have different types on hand to use following the use of a poultice.
+Herbalists often have different types on hand to use after a poultice.

 What is a Salve?

-The world salve could also be replaced with ointment or cream.
-These comprise oils, wax, and herbs.
-Essential oils or hydrosols can be added as well.
+The word "salve" could also be replaced with "ointment" or "cream".
+These may include oils, wax, and herbs.
 They are used on the skin and occasionally inside the mouth.
-Many are made with herbs not safe for internal consumption but can be used topically.

-They can be used in the home in place of other ointments for wounds and creams for sore muscles/ joints.
-One of the main keynotes of this type of herbal preparation is how thick it is.
-Salves won’t be drippy like lotions ut are designed to apply quick and soak into the skin for ultimate healing benefits.
+They can be used at home in place of other ointments for wounds and creams for sore muscles/joints.
+One of the key features of this type of herbal preparation is its thickness.
+Salves won’t be drippy like lotions, but are designed to apply quickly and soak into the skin for ultimate healing benefits.

 How is a Salve Used?